-Whether it’s a short trip to France or a long haul flight to Australia, your pets will always need to travel in an IATA approved travel carrier and one the most important points to remember when preparing your pets for their flight, is pre-flight conditioning to the new crate.
+Whether it’s a short trip to France or a long haul flight to Australia, your pets will always need to travel in an IATA approved travel crate and one of the most important points to remember when preparing your pets for their flight, is pre-flight conditioning to the new crate.

-In doing this, not only will your pets grow accustomed to being inside the kennel, they will feel safe, secure and relaxed during their journey.
+In doing this, not only will your pets grow accustomed to being inside the crate, they will feel safe, secure and relaxed during their journey.

-Here at PBS Pet Travel we supply a range of airline approved pet carriers and can deliver them to your home in plenty of time before relocation begins.
-In this way your dog or cat will have time to get used to their animal carrier, leading to a more enjoyable travel experience for both you and your pet.
+Here at PBS Pet Travel, we supply a range of IATA approved pet travel crates and can deliver them to your home in plenty of time before the relocation begins.
+In this way your dog or cat will have time to get used to their pet travel crate, leading to a more enjoyable travel experience for both you and your pet.

-When introducing your pets to the animal carrier for the first time, it will need to be done gradually and in a positive manner.
-You should not force your pet inside or shut them in when they are anxious or stressed, as this will cause them to associate the kennel with an unpleasant experience, which can make acclimatization very tricky.
+When introducing your pets to their pet travel crate for the first time, it should be done gradually and in a positive manner.
+You should not force your pet inside or shut them in when they are anxious or stressed, as this will cause them to associate the kennel with an unpleasant experience – which can make acclimatization very tricky.
 It is vital that you praise and reward your pet throughout the process.

 Try and encourage your pets to enter the kennel voluntarily as much as possible.
-You can do this by placing treats, toys or a favourite bed inside the crate. once your pets have entered the kennel off their own accord, let them come and go as they please until they are fully confident in entering and leaving.
+You can do this by placing treats, toys or a favourite bed inside the crate.
+Once your pets have entered the kennel of their own accord, let them come and go as they please until they are fully confident in entering and leaving.

-Try to get your best friend to use the pet carrier as a place where they can go to rest and relax. placing the kennel in a spot where your pet would usually sleep can be a good way to do this.
+Try to get your pet to use the pet carrier as a place where they can go to rest and relax.
+Placing the pet travel crate in a spot where your pet would usually sleep can be a good way to do this.